 Many people find that studying independently or with a group of friends works well.
 Reviewing your old class notes and introductory tests provides the most solid basis for your test preparation.
-Scrutinizing old tests remains one of the best ways to identify the areas where you’re weak – practice the test questions “until they come out of your ears!
+Scrutinizing old tests remains one of the best ways to identify the areas where you’re weak.

 Whichever method you prefer, your goals in preparing for the MCAT should be to:

 If you identified test anxiety as one of your obstacles, then you have to address this before tackling the MCAT a second (or third) time.
-Exercise, breathing techniques and yoga can help alleviate stress for some people; other test-takers might benefit from addressing learning disorders and engaging in psychotherapy, as the Mayo Clinic suggests.
-College counseling centers, like the University of Washington’s, even offer biofeedback training as an option to combat test anxiety.
+Exercise, breathing techniques, and yoga can help alleviate stress for some people; other test-takers might benefit from addressing learning disorders and seeing a therapist, as the Mayo Clinic suggests.
+Your college counseling center might even have options like biofeedback training to combat test anxiety.
 And putting the books away and relaxing the day before seems to be a pretty standard ingredient for success.
 But only you can know what works best for you.

 In the end, there is no magic formula that guarantees MCAT success.
 Nonetheless, knowing yourself, including your study habits and needs, will go a long way toward building your confidence.

 Next we’ll look at ways your experiences section can be strengthened.
-If you’d like to know more about formulating a study schedule and sticking to it, our Accepted editors would be happy to help.
+If you’d like to know more about formulating a study schedule and sticking to it, an Accepted advisor would be happy to help.